zhaouv/gameclock/docs/README.md

 ### Callback event handlers
 * handleAdjust: `Function` reference
     - Called after a manual adjustment has been made.
-See the [callback events](#callback-events) section
+See the [callback events](#callback-events) section.
+With the exception of this event and `handleUpdated`, other clock events are suppressed when solely adjusting the clock.
 * handleElapsedMainTime: `Function` reference
     - Called when the main time ends, and when a phase ends in `clockMode` 'incrementBefore', 'incrementAfter' and 'delay' - this is when 'mainTime' 'secondaryTime' or 'tertiaryTime' ends.
 * handleElapsedPeriod: `Function` reference